Applying & Funding

 - Not exceed transfer credit limit requirements: no more than 32 transfer credits when starting a yearlong program, or 48 transfer credits when starting a semester-long program.

-- Not have previously studied abroad as a Smith student; students are eligible to study abroad once, for a maximum of two semesters.
+- Not have previously studied abroad as a Smith student; students are eligible to study abroad once, for a maximum of two consecutive semesters.

 Approval for study abroad is also dependent on the following Smith rules: